sam43/AnimateViewLibrary/README.md

 [![codebeat badge](https://codebeat.co/badges/5dd3c16a-69e4-4f9f-976e-d6c6542feaa6)](https://codebeat.co/projects/github-com-sam43-animateviewlibrary-master) [![](https://jitpack.io/v/sam43/AnimateViewLibrary.svg)](https://jitpack.io/#sam43/AnimateViewLibrary)

-Developing easy to use any animation set or animation list upon a single view or mulltiple views at a time as splash screen in Android application
+Developing easy to use any animation set for splash screen or any other views in your Android application.
+Easy to use, so you can animate your whole app just using this library.

 # Alpha Release
 Alpha release of Starter Animation for android application.
 Feel free to suggest.
 Thank you